-Because palm oil has so many applications, palm oil is very common in bar soap, liquid soap, deodorant, shampoo and conditioner, lotion and moisturizer, toothpaste, cosmetics and more.
+Because palm oil has so many applications, palm oil is very common in bar soap, liquid soap, deodorant, shampoo and conditioner, lotion, toothpaste, cosmetics, etc.

-Remember, palm oil is versatile — it can do many things in all types of products — and it’s inexpensive.
+What makes palm oil bad for our planet makes it good for manufacturers.
+Palm oil is versatile — it can do many things in all types of products — and it’s inexpensive.

 There are scores of ways companies have learned to manipulate palm oil to do different things in all types of products.
 And because it’s inexpensive to use, companies continue to use palm oil in their products.